Last Updated on

 Korean Table Manner #5: No Lifting

-Unlike in many other Asian countries, in Korea it’s unusual to lift your rice or soup bowl while eating your meal.
+Unlike in many other Asian countries, in Korea, it’s unusual to lift your rice or soup bowl while eating your meal.
 Please keep it on the table throughout the meal, and use your spoon to eat the rice instead of chopsticks.

 It can be tempting to lift your soup bowl to slurp up the remaining liquid if it’s especially delicious, but as you’ve probably guessed, that doesn’t look great when you’re at a dinner party.
-Don’t worry, your spoon will be just find at getting those last few bites into your mouth!
+Don’t worry, your spoon will be just fine at getting those last few bites into your mouth!
 No lifting required.

 Korean Table Manner #6: Utensil Etiquette

 When dining in Korea, there is even specific utensil etiquette that you should observe.
 You should hold your spoon and chopsticks in different hands.
 Also, try using only one utensil at the time — this usually means that you’ll decrease the likelihood of spilling food on yourself as well.
 Multitasking isn’t always best when it comes to eating and enjoying a meal!

 Korean Table Manner #7: Big and Small Plates

 A lot of the Korean dishes are served on one big platter and served among all the eaters, so take advantage of the small individual plate you have for eating the food.
 Don’t eat directly from the large plate, no matter how tempting the dish is!
 Make sure each dish is served onto your smaller plate before getting started on the meal.